 Committee of Permanent Representatives Subcommittee Meeting Tuesday 11 June 2019 10:00 a.m. to 1:00 p.m.
 United Nations Office at Nairobi, Gigiri Conference Room 4

-Agenda Item 4: Report by the Secretariat on UN Environment Programme's Private Sector Engagement
+Agenda Item 4: Secretariat update on Private Sector Engagement and on the Development of a Private Sector Strategy